squid-cache/squid-cache.github.io/Features/HTTP11.rst

 To complete this work is needed in the following areas:
  * Store API and data flow, to enable forwarding of 1xx responses.
 And maybe to give some thought on how to proxy transfer encodings (i.e. gzip) without having to recode.
  * Protocol parsing & composing for transfer encoding (at minimum chunked).

+=== Checklist ===

+The full current state of Squid: [[attachment:HTTP-1.1-Checklist_2009-09-12.ods]]

+This document starts with several columns titled '''AUDIT''' for the audited versions where exact HTTP/1.1 support has been determined by a Sponsor.
+Includes an overall percentage of support then detailing which requirements are supported and which broken.

+Following that are columns titled '''GUESS''' for the next version which has not been audited fully yet.
+The support percentage here assumes that:
+ 1. no regressions have been made over the previous audited release in the version chain.
+ 2. new additions which are expected to raise HTTP/1.1 support will actually pass the standard requirements.

+A future audit will determine the accuracy of these expectations.

+The tests are on vanilla Squid with no special alterations made during build.
+The 2.7 test appears to have been done with the configurable HTTP/1.1 advertisement to Servers turned on, which is not available in Squid 3.x.

 == Forwarding path ==